Jace25/LUA-Taranis-Pixhawk/Readme.md

 4. Create a new Folder inside the "SCRIPTS" folder, which has the exact name of your model (eg. Discovery)
 5. Copy the lua script from the just downloaded "SCRIPTS/Modelname" folder inside your previously created folder 6 Start your Taranis an long press "PAGE"-Button

+##useful links
+1. http://copter.ardupilot.com/wiki/common-optional-hardware/common-telemetry-landingpage/common-frsky-telemetry/ (How to connect your Converter)
+2. http://fpv-community.de/showthread.php?63147-Telemetriedaten-vom-AUAV-X2-mit-D4R-II (How to connect a AUAV-X2 or Pixhawk with a D4R-II)